ufo-kit/concert/docs/user/topics/async.rst

     await task # this blocks
     await motor.home() # this blocks too

-You can cancel running coroutines which are being ``await``\ed by pressing *ctrl-c*.
+You can cancel running tasks which are being ``await``\ed by pressing *ctrl-c*.
 This for instance stops a motor.
-If you want to cancel *all* running coroutines, including the ones running in the background, press *ctrl-k*.
+By *ctlr-k*, you can also cancel *all* running background tasks which were started by the :py:func:`.start` function or :py:func:`.background` decorator.

 Concurrency